AXP-OS/axpos-org/content/docs/developer/contribute.md

 Talk about AXP.OS and its apps (e.g. LoveLaceAV, AOSmium etc) e.g. at forums like https://discuss.privacyguides.net, https://xdaforums.com or any other place which fits AXP.OS' usecases.

-#### Article creation
+#### Article / Video creation

-You might read specific Android related news, choose your favorite feed and ask them to checkout AXP.OS for an article ;)
+You might read specific Android related news, choose your favorite feed and ask them to checkout AXP.OS for an article or video review ;)

 ## Developers

-If you want to dig deeper there are even more you can do:
+If you want to dig even deeper:

 - Device bringup contributions: see [here](/Contrib-Device)
+- Start building AXP.OS: see [here](/Build)
+- Start porting a new device to AXP.OS: see [here](/port-guide)

 ## Donate